How to recognize that a child has problems with fine motor skills?

 - writing in a clear way,

 - drawing and painting,

-- Other artwork, such as clay in the clay, salt mass,
+- Other artwork, such as clay or finger painting

 - playing on instruments (holding drumsticks, playing the piano, etc.),

 - drumming on the table top with one finger.